Ontario homeowner reviewing HRS heat pump rebate documents at kitchen table

 Recently Closed Programs

 For transparency.
-If a contractor mentions either of these, ask which active program they are actually applying for.
+If a contractor quotes you a rebate from one of these, ask which active program they are actually applying for.

 Canada Greener Homes Grant